pedrocorsini/4bit-microcre/README.md

 <p align="center">
   <img src="assets/modules_integration.png" alt="Modules Integration Diagram" width="900" />
 </p>

+<font size="2">**Figure 2:** Modules Integration Diagram.</font>

 - For presentation purposes, the project is tested based on a predefined instruction set loaded into the ROM module.
 The `./assets/rom.txt` file contains the instructions used for testing the microcontroller's functionality.

 ---